22nd September, 2020

 You want to be able to evaluate which employees left because they were dissatisfied, in order to be able to increase the satisfaction of your employees.

-You have already checked the existing personnel actions and, if necessary, created your own actions.
+Requirements: You have already checked the existing personnel actions and, if necessary, create your own actions.

-a) Choose menu category “M” and menu “01” for the personnel actions.
+a) Choose the menu category "M" and menu "01" for the personnel actions.

 b) Determine whether the menu is to be dependent on a user group.